nalinbhatt/mTree_doc_develop/docs/source/quick_start.rst

 Conclusion
 ----------

-Congratulations on successfully running your first mTree simulation.
+Congratulations on successfully running your first mTree simulation!
 If you want to know how this example was built or you want to find more projects like this, checkout :ref:`tatonnement` or :doc:`learning_paths` sections.
 If you want to view a more in-depth case which builds an mTree project from scratch, checkout :doc:`quick_build`.